 Performance Coaching: How To Become A Performance Coach

-Companies have understood that in order for them to gain maximum revenues, they need to invest in and encourage the well-being of their employees.
-This, more than anything else, has seen a large demand for performance coaches.
-So, without any further ado, let’s begin.
+Drawing from my experience, companies have understood that in order to gain maximum revenues, they need to invest in and encourage the well-being of their employees.
+This, more than anything else, has led to a large demand for performance coaches.
+So, without further ado, let’s begin.

 What is performance coaching?